SemukeloMathe/Java_Mastery_Series/Part 1 - Fundamentals/README.md

 ### Literals

 - Literals are the exact values of that value.
-- For example we can print hexadecimal values, binary values, etc.
+- For example we can print hexadecimal values, binary values, scientific numbers, etc.

 ## Key Notes